This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Method 2: Decrease The Screen Resolution

 One option for increasing the font size on your MacBook Pro is decreasing the screen resolution.
 Start by clicking on the Apple icon in the top left corner of the screen.
-In the drop-down menu that pops up, select “System Preferences.”
+In the drop-down menu that pops up, select “System Preferences (System Settings on macOS Ventura and above).”

 Next, select the Displays icon, which is a small computer monitor.